Desert Avenue, Latigo Drive to Cole Road

 Welcome

 The Ada County Highway District (ACHD) is working on improvements along Desert Avenue in South Boise.
-This project will enhance pedestrian and bicyclist safety by adding consistent curb, gutter, and multi-use pathways on both sides of the street.
+This project is directed towards the local neighborhoods as well as the children that attend the nearby elementary school, Silver Sage Elementary.
+This project will enhance pedestrian and bicyclist safety by adding new sidewalk, wider bike lanes, speed cushions, bulb-outs, and enhanced crossings.

 Additionally, the project will update pedestrian ramps in compliance with the Americans with Disabilities Act (ADA) of 1990.
 ADA requires that pedestrian ramps be designed to ensure accessibility for individuals with disabilities, including those using wheelchairs, walkers, or other mobility aids.